rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 Your Function URL config should look similar to this:

 ![Basic lambda URL config screenshot](./lambda-url-config-basic.png)

-A sample lambda URL call that does not require the CORS protocol
+A sample lambda URL call that does not require the CORS protocol:
 ```javascript
 const lambdaResponse = await fetch("https://mq75dt64puwxk3u6gjw2rhak4m0bcmmi.lambda-url.us-east-1.on.aws/");
 ```